-- (a) The grounds of appeal available to the appellant shall be those in force at the date of the decision which is the subject of the application notice. - (b) The test to be applied when considering whether permission to appeal should be granted shall be the test in force at the date of the application notice.
+- (a) The grounds of appeal available to the appellant shall be those in force at the date of the finding or order which is the subject of the application notice. - (b) The test to be applied when considering whether permission to appeal should be granted shall be the test in force at the date of the application notice.